 Shame Review: Pornography Of Pain

-A visual artist first and foremost, McQueen cleverly threads the idea of duality throughout the film, peeling back layers and repeating compositions to reveal messy truths.
+A visual artist first and foremost, McQueen cleverly threads the idea of duality throughout Shame, peeling back layers and repeating compositions to reveal messy truths.
 An early, over-the-shoulder shot of a civil sibling interaction is replicated later in a tense, emotionally raw exchange.
 The familiar gestures of a jogger running in place to keep his heart rate up resurface later during a panicked elevator ride.
-McQueen also manages the layers of the film's third star, Manhattan, with a clever, assured touch.
-The city's beauty, remarked upon from skyscraper bars and well-appointed penthouses, unravels in nightmarish club scenes and emotionally charged subway rides right through the very heart of it.
+McQueen also manages the layers of the film’s third star, Manhattan, with a clever, assured touch.
+The city’s beauty, remarked upon from skyscraper bars and well-appointed penthouses, unravels in nightmarish club scenes and emotionally charged subway rides right through the very heart of it.

 McQueen stumbles, however, when he becomes too enamored of his own compositions.
-For every long take that works there are three that seem unnecessary, making the relatively trim running time of 99 minutes seem to drag.
-But perhaps that's the point of the NC-17 rating and the innumerable sex scenes.
-With repetition, under the merciless gaze of the camera, all the titillation is drained from Brandon's encounters until, eventually, we feel as he does the unrelenting slap and exhausting grind of it.
-In the end, though the subject matter ought to be more palatable, McQueen's Shame does not differ much from his debut Hunger.
-McQueen shows us something we don't want to see and dares us to look away.
-I have seen both and can't bear to look at either again.
+For every long take that works there are three that seem unnecessary, making the relatively trim running time of 99 minutes drag.
+But perhaps that’s the point of the NC-17 rating and the innumerable sex scenes.
+With repetition, under the merciless gaze of the camera, all the titillation is drained from Brandon’s encounters until, eventually, we feel as he does the unrelenting slap and exhausting grind of it.
+In the end, though the subject matter ought to be more palatable, McQueen’s Shame does not differ much from his debut Hunger.
+McQueen shows us something we don’t want to see and dares us to look away.
+I have seen both and can’t bear to look at either again.
 I guess I flinched.

 blog comments powered by Disqus